DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 The players have arrived at Castle Ravenloft.
 ## O4a.
 The Courtyard
-<span class="citation"><em>This scene takes place in Chapter 4, Area K1.</em></span>.
+<span class="citation"><em>This scene takes place in Chapter 4, Area K1.</em></span>

 This area is largely as described in <span class="citation">K1.
 Front Courtyard (p.
 52)</span>.
 However, as the players exit the carriage, revise this area’s description as follows:

 <div class="description">
 <p>Thick, cold fog swirls in this courtyard, and sporadic flashes of lightning lance the weeping clouds overhead as thunder shakes the ground.
 Through the drizzle, you see torch flames fluttering on each side of the keep's tall main doors.
 High above the entrance is a round window with shards of broken glass lodged in its iron frame.</p>
 <p>The castle doors stand open, warm light spilling out of the entrance and flooding the courtyard.
 Two figures stand between the doors.
 One, a tall, lithe man with pointed ears and a dusky complexion, wears a rich, blue tunic set with intricate spiral patterns and trimmed with golden thread.
 His lip is curled in a thin, perpetual frown, and he holds both hands primly clasped behind his back.</p>
 <p>His companion, a woman, wears a striking red dress with a layered, ruffled frill.
-A black and crimson silk head scarf wraps around her head, its lush fabric sewn with precious jewels, and a black opal pendant glints from a platinum necklace dangling loosely from her neck.
+A black and crimson silk head scarf wraps around her head, its lush fabric sewn with precious jewels, and a black opal pendant glints from a silver necklace dangling loosely from her neck.
 Her red eyes glint in the flickering light, and you catch a glimpse of a gleaming-white fang behind her curved upper lip.</p>
 </div>

 The players recognize the man as Rahadin, Strahd’s chamberlain.
 The woman is Anastrasya Karelova, one of Strahd’s vampiric brides.